adraffy/ensip-norm/draft.md

 ## Motivation

-* Since [EIP-137](https://eips.ethereum.org/EIPS/eip-137)/[ENSIP-1](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens) was finalized in 2016, Unicode has [evolved](https://unicode.org/history/publicationdates.html) from version 8.0.0 to 15.0.0 and incorporated many new characters, including complex emoji sequences.
+* Since [ENSIP-1](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens) (was [EIP-137](https://eips.ethereum.org/EIPS/eip-137)) was finalized in 2016, Unicode has [evolved](https://unicode.org/history/publicationdates.html) from version 8.0.0 to 15.0.0 and incorporated many new characters, including complex emoji sequences.
 * ENSIP-1 does not state the version of Unicode.
 * ENSIP-1 implies but does not state an explicit flavor of IDNA processing.
 * [UTS-46](https://unicode.org/reports/tr46/) is insufficient to normalize emoji sequences.
 Correct emoji processing is only possible with [UTS-51](https://www.unicode.org/reports/tr51/).